velartrill/velartrill.github.io/orig/kestrel.md

 "Haze.
 It's me, Kestrel.
 I need to speak to Silverdawn *right* this fucking instant."

 Hazel's too young to have ever been a soldier, but that aggravating *frivolity,* that*indecisiveness* that plagues civilians is totally absent from her.
-She's sweet and she's fun but she's *hardcore.* She'll laugh and dance and sing with the best of them, but she doesn't mess around -- if she were ever in a position where she had to kill, she wouldn't freeze up, she wouldn't panic, she wouldn't have a hysterical fit and get taken hostage.
+She's sweet and she's fun but she's *hardcore.* She'll laugh and dance and sing with the best of them, but she doesn't mess around -- I have no doubt that if she were ever in a position where she had to kill, she wouldn't freeze up, she wouldn't panic, she wouldn't have a hysterical fit and get taken hostage.
 She'd *pull* that goddamn trigger and she'd save the sobbing breakdown for the nearest secure location.

 I *like* Hazel.
 She's everything about civilians that I love, with none of the attendant frustrations.